+Where DTLS is used for connections to or from non-TOE entities (relevant to FTP_ITC and FTP_TRP) the ST author shall select RFC 6125.
+For distributed TOEs (DTLS connections relevant to FPT_ITT), the ST author may select either RFC 6125 or RFC 5280.
+If RFC 5280 is selected, the selection is completed by listing the AttributeType (e.g. ‘id-at-serialNumber’) as defined in RFC 5280 Appendix A. The selection should only list those attributes that are significant (i.e. those which are used by the client for reference identifier matching), though the Subject field (DN) may contain other attribute types that are not significant for the purpose of reference identifier matching.
+In the TSS, the ST author describes which attribute type, or combination of attributes types, are used by the client to match the presented identifier with the configured identifier.
+The ST author selects “the reference identifier per RFC 6125 section 6” for TOEs that support FQDN, SRV, and URI identifiers.

+The ST author selects “IPv4…” and/or “IPv6…” based on the IP versions the TOE supports.
+The ST author selects “CN or SAN” when IP addresses are supported in the “CN” or “SAN” when the TOE mandates the presence of the SAN.
+When “CN or SAN” is selected, the TOE only checks the CN when the certificate does not contain the SAN extension.

 The rules for verification of identity are described in Section 6 of RFC 6125.
+Additionally, IP address identifiers may be supported in the SAN or CN.
 The reference identifier is established by the Administrator (e.g. entering a URL into a web browser or clicking a link), by configuration (e.g. configuring the name of a mail server or authentication server), or by an application (e.g. a parameter of an API) depending on the application service.
-Based on a singular reference identifier’s source domain and application service type (e.g. HTTP, SIP, LDAP), the client establishes all reference identifiers which are acceptable, such as a Common Name for the Subject Name field of the certificate and a (case-insensitive) DNS name, URI name, and Service Name for the Subject Alternative Name field.
-The client then compares this list of all acceptable reference identifiers to the presented identifiers in the DTLS server’s certificate.
+Based on a singular reference identifier’s source domain or IP address and application service type (e.g. HTTP, SIP, LDAP), the client establishes all reference identifiers which are acceptable, such as a Common Name for the Subject Name field of the certificate and a (case-insensitive) DNS name, URI name, and Service Name for the Subject Alternative Name field.
+The client then compares this list of all acceptable reference identifiers to the presented identifiers in the TLS server’s certificate.

 The preferred method for verification is the Subject Alternative Name using DNS names, URI names, or Service Names.
-Verification using the Common Name is required for the purposes of backwards compatibility.
-Additionally, support for use of IP addresses in the Subject Name or Subject Alternative name is discouraged as against best practices but may be implemented.
+Verification using the Common Name may be supported for the purposes of backwards compatibility.
+When the SAN extension is present in a certificate, the CN must be ignored.

 Finally, the client should avoid constructing reference identifiers using wildcards.
-However, if the presented identifiers include wildcards, the client must follow the best practices regarding matching; these best practices are captured in the evaluation activity.
+However, if the presented identifiers include wildcards and the TOE supports wildcard, the client must follow the best practices regarding matching; these best practices are captured in the evaluation activity.
+The exception being, the use of wildcards is not supported when using IP address as the reference identifier.